Varun-Chakraborty/compiler/README.md

         ```
         This will print the ASCII representation of the binary in the console.

-3. **Run on CPU**
+3. **Run on VM**

-    Pass output.bin to the CPU simulator:
+    Pass output.bin to the VM simulator:
     ```
-    cargo run -p cpu output.bin
+    cargo run -p vm output.bin
     ```
-    The CPU will:
+    The VM will:
     - Load the program into instruction memory.
     - Fetch, decode, and execute each instruction.
     - Print output as per the instructions, asking for input or displaying the value of a register.